nayabatir1/nayabatir1/README.md

 - 👋 Hi, I’m Atir Nayab
-- 👀 I’m interested in contributing to open source
+- 👀 I’m interested cloud computing
-- 🌱 I’m currently learning how to get started in open source
+- 🌱 I’m currently learning devOps
 - 💞️ I’m looking to collaborate on any porject that match my skill
 - 📫 How to reach me nayabatir1@gmail.com